Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/MCMC.md

 ## Markov Chain Monte Carlo

 The practice of MCMC is simple.
-Set up a Markov chain having the required invariant distribution, and run it on a computer.
+Set up a *Markov chain* having the required invariant distribution, and run it on a computer.
 And in theory, probability distribution and expected values are the reflection of measure and integration theory.
-ANd it is a great begin to probabilistic programming.
+And it is a  begin to the tour of probabilistic programming.
+It also may provide some mathematical understanding of the machine learning model.
+It is more useful in some simulation problem.

 1. http://www.mcmchandbook.net/
 2. http://www.cs.princeton.edu/courses/archive/spr06/cos598C/papers/AndrieuFreitasDoucetJordan2003.pdf